-- Fant, C.G.M.
-Acoustic Theory of Speech Production.
-The Hague Mouton, 1960. - Flanagan, J.L.
-Speech Analysis, Synthesis and Perception.
-(2nd ed.)
-New York: Springer-Verlag, 1972. - Harris, K.S.
+Harris, K.S.
 Physiological Aspects of Speech Production.
-Status Report on Speech Research, Haskins Laboratories, SR-48, 1976. - Kent, R. and Netsell, R. Articulatory abnormalities in athetoid cerebrai palsy.
-Journal of Speech and Hearing Disorders, 43, 353-373, 1978. - Liberman, A.M., DeLattre, P.C., Gerstman, L.J. and Cooper, F.S.
-Tempo of frequency change as a cue for distinguishing classes of iger: h sounds.
-Journal of Experimental Psychology, 52, 127-137, 1956. - Markel, J.D. and Gray, A.H., Jr. Linear Prediction of Speech.
-New York: Springer-Verlag, 1976. - Ohman, S.E.G.
+Status Report on Speech Research, Haskins Laboratories, SR-48, 1976.
+Kent, R. and Netsell.
+R. Articulatory abnormalities in athetoid cerebral palsy, Journal of Speech and Hearing Disorders, 43, 353-373, 1978.
+Liberman, A.M., DeLattre, P.C., Gestman, L.J. and Cooper, F.S.
+Tempo of frequency change as a cue for distinguishing classes of speech sounds.
+Journal of Experimental Psychology, 52, 127-137, 1964.
+1956.
+Markel, J.D. and Gray, A.H., Jr. Linear Prediction of Speech.
+New York: Springer-Verlag, 1976.
+Ohrnan, S.E.G.
 Numerical model of coarticulation.
-Journal of the Acoustical Society of America, 41, 310, 1967. - Rabiner, L.R. and Schafer, R.W.
+Journal of the Acoustical Society of America, 41, 310, 1967.

+Rabiner, L.R. and Schafer, R.W.
 Digital Processing of Speech Signals.
-Englewood Cliffs, New Jersey: Prentice-Hall, Inc., 1978. - Schafer, R.W. and Rabiner, L.R.
+Englewood Cliffs, New Jersey: Prentice-Hall, Inc., 1978.

+Schafer, R.W. and Rabiner, L.R.
 Digital representations of speech signals.
-Proceedings of the IEEE, 63, 662-677, 1975. - Stevens, K.N. and House, A.S.
+Proceedings of the IEEE, 63, 662-677, 1975.Stevens, K.N. and House, A.S.
+Studies of formant transitions using a Stevens, K.N. and House, A.S.
 Studies of formant transitions using a vocal tract analog.
-Journal of the Acoustical Society of America, 28, 578-585, 1956. - Stevens, K.N., House, A.S. and Paul, A.P.
+Journal of the Acoustical Society of America, 28, 578-585, 1956.
+Stevens, K.N., House, A.S. and Paul, A.P.
+Acoustic description of rievens, K.N., House, A.S. and Paul, A.P.
 Acoustic description of syllabic nuclei: an interpretation in terms of a dynamic model of articulation.
 Journal of the Acoustical Society of America, 40, 123-132, 1966.

 Digital Techniques in Acoustics

 Part 2: Analysis of Stored Data

-Robert W. Harris CSIRO Division of Mineral Physics Lucas Heights Research Laboratories Private Mail Bag 7, Sutherland, N.S.W.
+Robert W. Harris

+CSIRO Division of Mineral Physics Lucas Heights Research Laboratories

+Private Mail Bag 7, Sutherland, N.S.W.
 2232

-ABSTRACT: The most common techniques that can be used to analyse sampled and digitised data are surveyed and several computer programs supplied to illustrate how the techniques can be implemented.
+ABSTRACT: The most common techniques that can be used to analyse sample and digitised data are surveyed and several computer programs supplied to illustrate how the techniques can be implemented.

 1. INTRODUCTION

 Analog signals have been sampled, digitised, and stored with the Nyquist criterion being satisfied (sampling frequency is at least twice the highest frequency present in the signals) and the number of binary digits employed sufficient to give the required accuracy.
-To extract further information from the stored data, various calculations, are carried out using discrete formulations of mathematical parameters.
-The quantities calculated for a single variable can be a simply computed parameter such as the mean value or a parameter such as the power spectral density.
-When two or more different signals are being studied it is often desired to know the nature of the relationship between the signals and this can be realised by a calculation of either the cross-correlogram or the cross-spectrum which leads to a calculation of the transfer function
+To extract further information from the stored data, various calculations are carried out using discrete formulations of mathematic and control of the simple computed parameter such as the mean value or a parameter such as the report of the value of the val

-There are many types of calculation that can be carried out on stored datas only those which are considered the most customary techniques will be considered.
+There are many types of calculation that can be carried out on stored data so only those which are considered the most customary techniques will be considered.
 There will also be a limited discussion of new techniques under development.
-Some computer programs written microcomputer are incluted an appendices to that the reader can become familiar with how a discrete formulation is transposed into a usable program.
+Some compute programs written microcomputer are included as appendices so that the reader can become familiar with how a discrete formulation is transposed into a useable program.

-For the statistical parameters to be useable, two requirements should be met, that the signal be stationary (statistical properties of a sample of a signal at one time be unchanged by a shift in the time origin1 and ergodic (signal observed be not dependant on its beginning).
-The ergodicity requirements may be relaxed, however, the signal should be stationary or the sample interval chosen so that the signal may be considered stationary over the interval isometimes referred to as the quasi-stationary aporoach).
+For the statistical parameters to be useable, two requirements should be met; that the signal be stationary (statistical properties of a sample of a signal at one time be unchanged by a shift in the time origin) and engodic (signal observed be not dependant on its beginning).
+The ergodicity requirements may be relaxed, however, the signal should be stationary or the sample interval chosen so that the signal may be considered stationary over the interval (sometimes referred to as the quasi-stationary approach).

 2. PARAMETERS FOR ONE VARIABLE

 2.1 Mean Value

 The mean or average value is simply obtained by adding together all the values and dividing by the number of values.
-If the values are x_i where $i = 1, 2, 3 \dots N$, and \bar{x} denotes the mean, then where the summation over i is from 1 to N.
+If the values are x_i where $i=1,2,3\ldots N$, and \overline{x} denotes the mean, then

-$$\bar{\mathbf{x}} = (1/N) \sum \mathbf{x}i$$ (1)
+$$\bar{x} = (1/N) \sum x_i$$

+(1)

+where the summation over i is from 1 to N.